10 Habits That Will Make You Smarter

 Habits that will make you smarter

 Reading is one of the most powerful ways to stimulate your mind and broaden your horizons.
-It exposes you to new ideas, perspectives, and knowledge.
-By reading you’re able to see the world beyond your current environment.

-Enlarge your abilities by reading material including fiction, non-fiction, newspapers, and scientific journals.
+Enlarge your abilities by reading material, including fiction, non-fiction, newspapers, and scientific journals.

 Dedicate a specific time each day for reading, even if it’s just 20-30 minutes.